 Method and Design

-- Looking at new solvents/electrolytes to circumvent problems
+- The project focuses on improving solvents/electrolytes to circumvent problems

-- New stabilization and oxygen chemistries explored
+- Exploring new stabilization and oxygen chemistries

 Progress and Future Goals